ghosesuvendu/dataScience/README.md

 So, whenever you build a model, this article should help you to figure out what these parameters mean and how good your model has performed.
 I hope you found this blog useful.
 Please leave comments or send me an email if you think I missed any important details or if you have any other questions or feedback about this topic.

+**Random_Forest’s_hyperparameters.ipynb**
+Understanding Random Forest’s hyperparameters with images

+About Random Forest

+Decision Tree is a disseminated algorithm to solve problems.
+It tries to simulate the human thinking process by binarizing each step of the decision.
+So, at each step, the algorithm chooses between True or False to move forward.

+That algorithm is simple, yet very powerful, thus widely applied in machine learning models.
+However, one of the problems with Decision Trees is its difficulty in generalizing a problem.
+The algorithm learns so well how to decide about a given dataset that when we want to use it to new data, it fails giving us the best answer.

+To solve that problem, a new type of Decision Tree algorithm was created by gathering many Trees trained over variations of the same dataset and using a voting or average system to combine them and decide the best result for each data point.
+That is the concept of Random Forest.

+    A random forest is a classifier consisting of a collection of tree structured classifiers (…) independent identically distributed random vectors and each tree casts a unit vote for the most popular class at input x .
+Leo Breiman, 2001.

+Creating a Simple Model

+Create a model is fairly simple.
+As many of you may know, the actual model instance, fit and prediction can be done in just a couple of lines.
+However, the hard part is usually to prepare the data and to tune the model.

+To tweak a model, we must change the hyperparameters from the default values to those that will give us the best results.
+Our goal here is to better understand what each of the hyperparameters from a Random Forest do in order to be better suited to change them when needed.

+Here are the imports and dataset I will be using in this example: wines dataset from sklearn .

+# Data
+import pandas as pd
+from sklearn.datasets import load_wine# Data split
+from sklearn.model_selection import train_test_split# Model
+from sklearn.ensemble import RandomForestClassifier# Visualize Tree from sklearn.tree import export_graphviz# Load dataset df = load_wine()# variables
+X = pd.DataFrame(df.data, columns=df.feature_names)
+# target
+y = df.target# Split train and test
+X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.1, random_state=12)

+Here is the model with the default values:

+# Instantiate class.
+Using random_state=2 for you to be able to reproduce the same resultrf = RandomForestClassifier(n_estimators=100, criterion='gini', max_depth=None, min_samples_split=2, min_samples_leaf=1, min_weight_fraction_leaf=0.0, max_features='auto', max_leaf_nodes=None, min_impurity_decrease=0.0, bootstrap=True, oob_score=False, n_jobs=None, random_state=2, verbose=0, warm_start=False, class_weight=None, ccp_alpha=0.0, max_samples=None)

+Let’s train it and generate a picture.

+# Fit the model
+rf.fit(X_train,y_train)# Extract one of the trees from the model tree = rf.estimators_[99]# Export as dot file export_graphviz(tree, out_file='tree.dot', feature_names = df.feature_names, class_names = df.target_names, rounded = True, proportion = False, precision = 2, filled = True)# Convert to png using system command (requires Graphviz)
+from subprocess import call
+call(['dot', '-Tpng', 'tree.dot', '-o', 'tree.png', '-Gdpi=90'])# Display in jupyter notebook
+from IPython.display import Image
+Image(filename = 'tree.png')

+Picture1: Random Forest model with all the default values.
+Image by the author.

+Ok, great.
+Now let’s align the names we’re using, before moving on.

+    Node is when we have a split.
+    Branch is a decision path [e.g. alcohol=True > hue=True > end (leaf)]
+    Leaf is the last square of the branch.

+So, that said, the first interesting thing to notice in the picture 1 is that the branch only gets to the leaf when the “gini” indicator values 0.0.
+That indicator is a function to measure the quality of a split. sklearn supports “gini” or “entropy” for the information gain.
+When the number reaches 0, we can’t gain anymore information, since the leaf is now pure.
+A pure leaf node is confirmed when you look at the values [class 0 qty, class 1 qty, class2 qty].
+If the number in the class predicted is the only one above 0, then the leaf is pure (e.g [0,1,0] and class_1 = pure node).

+Well, our goal here is to better understand how changing a hyperparameter can change the quantity of leaves, nodes and branches.
+So I will change the main hyperparameters one at a time and plot the result.
+Max Features

+The number of features to consider when looking for the best split.
+The default value is ‘auto’, which uses ‘sqrt’, but it has other options, like ‘log2’ or an interesting possibility to enter a float number between 0 and 1 and that will be the percentage of features used at each split.
+If you have 10 features and use max_feature=0.2 , it will consider 20% of the features, which is 2.

+Usually not all features are that important, so this is a good hyperparameter to test in a GridSearchCV and you can try starting with values like 0.3, 0.4.
+The smaller the number here, the smaller the variance, but higher bias.
+For higher numbers, you have more chance to have the best features used for split, thus you will reduce the bias, but increase variance.
+Picture 2: max_features comparison.
+Image by the author Max Depth

+This hyperparameter will limit the maximum quantity of splits that the tree can grow down.

+# Instantiate class
+rf = RandomForestClassifier(max_depth = 2)

+Picture 3: RF model with max_depth=2

+So, as we have chosen max_depth=2 , it means it can only split two times, making the resulting squares on the 3rd row from Picture 3 as leaves.
+Notice that the gini indicator is pure for only one square.
+In fact, it does not have too much influence in the result as there are 100 different trees (estimators) in this model.
+Even with the depth limited to 1, it still predicted the three classes.
+It must be used together with other hyperparameters.
+Minimum Samples for Split

+The minimum of samples in a given node to be able to split.

+Look again at Picture 3.
+See that we have 42 samples on the left side.
+Let’s set our min_samples_split at 50 and see what happens.

+rf = RandomForestClassifier(min_samples_split=50, random_state=2)

+Image by the author

+As expected, the left branch did not grow.
+Therefore, that is another way to prune a tree and force it to give a classification prior to reach the node purity.
+Maximum Leaf Nodes

+It determines the maximum leaves you will have in your tree.

+rf = RandomForestClassifier(max_leaf_nodes=4, random_state=2)

+Picture 4: max_leaf_nodes=3.
+Image by the author.

+Here, we see that the classifier created one leaf for each predictable class (class 0, 1 or 2).
+Minimum Samples per Leaf

+The number of samples that the leaf needs to have.
+It means that if the number of leaves will be below that amount after another split, it won’t be processed.

+rf = RandomForestClassifier(min_samples_leaf=20, random_state=2)

+Picture 5: main_samples_leaf=20.
+Image by the author.

+See in Picture 5 that the number of samples in each leaf is higher than 20.
+When our model is overfitting, we can try to tweak this hyperparameter combined or not with max_depth and force an earlier decision, what may help to generalize predictions.
+Complexity Cost Pruning

+Another way to prune a tree is using the ccp_alpha hyperparameter, which is the complexity cost parameter.
+The algorithm will choose between trees by calculating the complexity cost and the amounts with smaller values are considered weaker, so they are pruned.
+The pruning stops once the smallest value of the complexity cost is higher than the ccp_alpha.
+Greater values of ccp_alpha increase the number of nodes pruned.
+Picture 6: Differences in ccp_alpha numbers.
+Image by the author.
+Before You Go

+The intent of this material was to give you a visual idea of how changing each of the hyperparameters from a Random Forest model will affect your result.

+    n_estimators: number of estimators.
+The more you have you should have a more accurate result, but it is more expensive in terms of computational power.
+    criterion: choose between gini or entropy.
+Both will seek the same result, that is node purity.
+    max_depth: the larger a tree is, the more chance of overfitting it has.
+RF models usually try to minimize that, but this hyperparameter can be an interesting one to play if your model is overfitting. min_samples_split : this one work together with the one above.
+That is the minimum samples needed to split to another branch. max_leaf_nodes : can force the tree to have less leaves.
+    ccp_alpha: another way to prune the tree, based on calculations of the complexity cost.
+Understanding the effect of the hyperparameters in a Random Forest ML model